Banner Health

 DEXA Bone Density Scan

 As we age, our bones can thin and lead to osteoporosis.
-To determine your risk of fractures, your doctor may recommend a DEXA bone densitometry scan.
-If you do need a DEXA scan, you can be sure that the certified team at Banner Health will work to get your results to you in a timely manner.
+To determine your risk of bone loss and fractures, your doctor may recommend a DEXA bone densitometry scan.
+If you do need a DEXA scan, you can be sure that the certified team at Banner Health will work to get your test results to you in a timely manner, providing you with the information you need to make informed decisions about your health.

 A DEXA (or DXA) bone densitometry scan is a Dual Energy X-ray Absorptiometry test.
-Sometimes referred to as a bone density scan, it is used to measure your bone mineral density to see how strong your bones are.
+Sometimes referred to as a bone density scan, it is used to measure bone mineral density and assess how strong your bones are.
+This test helps to determine your fracture risk and the amount of radiation involved is minimal, making it a quick and painless procedure.

 This bone density test cannot predict the certainty of developing a fracture.
 It can only predict risk.
 It’s also important to note that a bone densitometry scan, or test, shouldn’t be confused with a bone scan.
 A bone scan is a nuclear medicine test.